Houston shooter at Joel Osteen's Lakewood Church had 2 rifles, police say

 Police recovered antisemitic writings in their investigation and believe there was a dispute between the shooter's ex-husband and the ex-husband's family, some of whom are Jewish, Hassig said.

+CBS Houston affiliate KHOU-TV cites court documents as saying Morena once attended Lakewood, as did her mother, and church staff may have been questioned about Morena during contentious divorce proceedings in 2022.

-The shooter also had a .22-caliber rifle in a bag that wasn't used in the shooting, Hassig said.
+Hassig said the shooter also had a .22-caliber rifle in a bag that wasn't used in the shooting.

 A 57-year-old man was also wounded in the shooting and has been released, Finner said.